The Missing Cross to Purity

 or seamen, and factors, or merchants, or masters of ships,

-whereby the Lord God has been dishonored,
+by which the Lord God has been dishonored,

 and his holy name blasphemed, by which his people are called.